Understand Your Needs

 - Access to Transportation: If you don’t have a car or cannot drive, how will you evacuate?
 This will require pre-planning and usually involves working with neighbors or a very close family member or friend.
 If you’re relying on someone else’s car to evacuate, you should leave your home “sooner rather than later” because your ride might not be able to physically get to you if you wait too long.
 It’s important that your emergency bag is light enough to transport without a car.
 Are there any other options where you live?
 Walking or biking is generally not a safe option.

 - Mobility Issues: If due to age or disability you are slow moving, how will you get yourself and your essential belongings to your mode of transportation in a timely manner?
 Pre-planned support from caregivers, neighbors and family members who live close by is important to ensure your safety.
+Consider having a family member or caretaker stay with you during Red Flag Warning days.
 Make sure you have a Go Kit ready which includes medicines another essential health items.

 - Red Flag Warning: The strong winds and low humidity experienced when there is a Red Flag Warning in place are the factors which create extreme wildfire behavior.
 These are the days when you must carefully monitor the alert systems.
 Make sure you are near your warning devices and that they are functioning (phones, radios, etc.).
 Make sure your evacuation support systems are ready to go (check in with neighbors, relatives, etc.).
+If you have the resources, you might consider staying in a hotel or with a family member in a safer area until the warning is lifted.
+Another option is to have a friend, family member or caregiver with a vehicle stay at your house.
 Ensure that all your essential items are ready to go.
 Prepare your home and yard AFTER you have prepared yourself and your support systems for timely evacuation.